 Doubtcast is a series of themed podcasts made up of poetry, stories, music, audio blogs, sounds, ramblings, and broadcast journalism.
-It’s hosted by me, Alexander Velky, and will be recorded between two and four times a year, depending on how easy it is to make.

-The rules that there aren’t
+The rules that there aren’t, or weren’t

 - MP3 please.
 Or Wav or MP4.
 Just something I don’t have to be clever to open.